SnehaPSebastian/oral-microbiome-cancer-biomarkers/README.md

 ## Overview

-This repository documents the **Linux, Git, and microbiome bioinformatics skills** acquired as part of an MSc-level bioinformatics assignment.
-The work focuses on understanding and implementing a **QIIME 1–style amplicon sequencing analysis workflow**, using modern QIIME2 tools while retaining the original conceptual logic of QIIME 1.
+This repository documents the **Linux, Git, and microbiome bioinformatics skills** acquired as part of Mini project.
+The work focuses on understanding and implementing a **QIIME 2–style amplicon sequencing analysis workflow**, using modern QIIME2 tools while retaining the original conceptual logic of QIIME 1.

 **Important note**: This repository contains **only scripts, commands, and documentation**.
 Large biological datasets and QIIME-generated artifacts are intentionally excluded via `.gitignore` to follow best practices in reproducible computational biology.